 - SBB 'Aufstiegsstipendium' [de]

 The financial aid program sponsored by the Federal Ministry for Education and Research through SBB assists talented individuals with work experience to obtaining their first university degree with so-called 'advancement scholarships'.
+If you have questions concerning this scholarship, you are welcome to send an email.

 Scholarships for students studying engineering science